DRAJ6/Airflow_Github/README.md

 ## DAG
 This Python script defines an Apache Airflow DAG (Directed Acyclic Graph) named 'Airflow-GitHub' that automates a data processing and machine learning workflow.
-It utilizes PythonOperators to execute various tasks sequentially.
+It utilizes Python Operators to execute various tasks sequentially.

 #### Import Necessary Libraries and Modules: